duskyshelf/CV/README.md

 Some of the skills I developed include:
 - Carrying out proof of concepts for companies whilst working in a lean environment.
  - Successully kick started a scrap car company proving they would be profitable whilst also highlighting where they lacked national coverage.
- - Generated millions of views for a charity at zero cost by maximising grant accounts and other resources.
+ - Generated millions of views for a charity at zero marketing cost by maximising grant accounts and other resources.

 - Analytics measuring the performance of in-house campaigns, external agencies, product lines, content creation and new marketing platforms.
  - Highlighted wasted resources and turned unprofitable campaigns around by focusing on unnecessary spend whilst maintaining revenue.